oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/introduction/introduction.md

 * Familiarity with Oracle Cloud Infrastructure (OCI) is desirable , but not mandatory
 * Familiarity with APEX is desirable, but not mandatory

-## Task: The Application and User flow
+## Task: Application and User flow

 * **Trigger**: Salesperson receives an RFP document.